informationgrid/ingrid-editor/docs/Start.md

 It's recommended to use the [Pebble template engine](https://pebbletemplates.io/) for creating the exported document.
 In combination with a model-class, the template can be easily filled with all the information.
 When the model-class implements one of the provided interfaces, e.g. `DCAT` then the same template can be even used for multiple document types.

+An exporter is also used for indexing where the document will be converted to a JSON format which is then stored in an Elasticsearch index.
+Since the index itself can have a configuration on its own, you can define a settings and mapping configuration for the index.
+This can be defined in the profile definition file.

 ## Database